ap huge unit 6 vocab

 The increase in time and cost that usually comes with increasing distance.

-Model developed by Alfred Weber according to which the location of manufacturing establishments is determined by the minimization of three critical expenses: labor, transportation, and agglomeration
+The location of manufacturing establishments is determined by the minimization of three critical expenses: labor, transportation, and agglomeration.

-a region with extremely dense industry.
-It is usually heavily urbanized (India, Japan, Korea, Poland)
+A region with extremely dense industry.
+It is usually heavily urbanized.

-A trading post where merchandise can be imported and exported without paying import duties
+Is a trading post where merchandise can be imported and exported without paying import duties.

 Includes South Korea, Hong Kong, Taiwan, and Singapore, each of which is currently experiencing rapid economic growth as a result of its industrial base and the exporting of items to areas like the United States and Europe.